run-ai/docs/docs/admin/admin-ui-setup/project-setup.md

     To be able to create or edit Projects, you must have *Editor* access.
 See the [Users](admin-ui-users.md) documentation.

 1. In the left-menu, press **Projects**.
+1.5 On the top right, select "Add New Project"
 2. Choose a *Department* from the drop-down.
 The default is `default`.
 3. Enter a *Project name*.
 Press *Namespace* to set the namespace associated with the project.
 You can either create the namespace from the project name (default) or enter an existing namespace.
 4. In *Access control*, add one or more applications or users.
 If your user or application isn't in the list, see [Roles and permissions](admin-ui-users.md#roles-and-permissions), and verify that the users have the correct permissions.
 To change user permissions, see [Working with users](admin-ui-users.md#working-with-users).